-- Show the hierarchy of initiatives visually: Do a certain cluster of updates fall within a particular theme?
+- Show the hierarchy of initiatives visually: Do a certain cluster of updates falls within a particular theme?
 Are some initiatives part of one release and other initiatives part of another release?
 Plot these relationships visually by grouping initiatives into containers or swimlanes.

 Definitions of product managers’ jobs can vary wildly, but most people agree that a product manager’s primary role is to drive the development of the company’s products.
-And although it is far less emphasized in job descriptions, an equally important responsibility of a product manager is to communicate the product roadmap — with all relevant constituencies, at every stage of the product’s lifecycle — to ensure that the product has the best chance of being successful.
+And although it is far less emphasized in job descriptions, an equally important responsibility of a product manager is addressing how to communicate the product roadmap — with all relevant constituencies, at every stage of the product’s lifecycle — to ensure that the product has the best chance of being successful.

 After all, no product manager can single-handedly manage every detail and task of a product’s development.
 Any successful product is the result of a talented, well-informed team working together toward a common strategic objective.
 With this in mind, a smart product manager should devote at least as much energy and focus to communicating iteratively with their teams and stakeholders as they do to the other tasks necessary to bring their products to market.